 Usually only one or two sessions of radiotherapy are needed.
-The treatment doesn’t work immediately; it usually takes 7–10 days before it has an effect.
+The treatment doesn’t work straight away.
+It usually takes 7–10 days to reduce your pain.
 You will need to keep taking your other painkillers during this time.
-The dose of radiotherapy used to treat pain is quite low, and the treatment has very few side effects other than tiredness (fatigue).
+The dose of radiotherapy used to treat pain is low, and the treatment has very few side effects other than tiredness for a while.

 Back to top